Skip to content

 For “end” suggestions, the system links to the existing relationship it thinks has ended, so you can verify before confirming.

-• You save a content unit that has confirmed entity mentions
+When you save a content unit that has confirmed entity mentions and the feature is enabled, detection runs automatically on the full document.

 • You have available quota for the feature